-Whether it’s a favorite restaurant, boutique, or product, every consumer has brands they love and proudly identify with.
+Whether it’s a favourite restaurant, boutique, or product, every consumer has brands they love and proudly identify with.
 And if your business is blessed with even a small number of them, you should activate that loyal customer base.

 One way to do this is to create branded merchandise, or merch, that customers love.
 These items are important memorabilia that can spark conversations around your business and serve as free advertisements for your brand.

 More importantly, merch allows your customers to become brand ambassadors and helps to create a sense of community.
-As people travel again and revisit their favorite spots, your business can tap into that love and nostalgia.
+As people travel again and revisit their favourite spots, your business can tap into that love and nostalgia.
 Consumers want to rep where they’re from and where they’ve been, and merchandise from your brand will allow them to do that.

-Learn how your business can start selling merch, along with strategies for marketing your offerings.
+Keep reading to learn how your business can start selling merch, along with strategies for marketing your offerings.

 How to start selling branded merch